WiLLiAM111333/serverside-botscripts/README.md

 **This command is very verbose for the sake of debugging!**

 You would want to call `bot.sh <name> update` to update a bot.
-This would shut the bot down using PM2 and then start an SSH Agent and add the `~/.ssh/git` key.
+This would being by shutting the bot down using PM2.

-The following directories are deleted if present:
+The following directories are then deleted if present:
   - dist
   - node_modules
   - package-lock.json